 Other Participating Faculty

-Kerry Buckley is executive director of Historic Northampton Museum.
-He is author of Mechanical Man: John Broadus Watson and the Beginnings of Behaviorism, co-editor, with Christopher Clark, of Letters from an American Utopia: The Stetson family and the Northampton Association, 1843–1847, and editor of A Place Called Paradise: Culture and Community in Northampton, Massachusetts, 1654–2004.
+Kerry Buckley is author of Mechanical Man: John Broadus Watson and the Beginnings of Behaviorism, co-editor, with Christopher Clark, of Letters from an American Utopia: The Stetson family and the Northampton Association, 1843–1847, and editor of A Place Called Paradise: Culture and Community in Northampton, Massachusetts, 1654–2004.
 His articles and reviews have appeared in The New England Quarterly and The Journal of American History.

 Richard T. Chu